We make sure you are compliant by giving you assistance & advice on:

 • Obtaining the required documentation according to South African Labour Law and Regulation

-NEASA assists in ensuring compliance with all the skills development requirements for your business.
+NEASA provides compliance services in order to ensure that you are compliant with all the skills development requirements for your business.

 This service includes the allocation of a dedicated Skills Development Facilitator (SDF) to your business, who will: